Masters of rock: Climbers smash El Capitan's climb record

 Associated Press

-LOS ANGELES (AP) - Days after two of the world's most celebrated rock climbers twice set astonishingly fast records on the biggest wall in Yosemite National Park, they did it again Wednesday, breaking a mark compared with track's four-minute mile.
+LOS ANGELES (AP) - After two of the world's most celebrated rock climbers twice set astonishingly fast records on the biggest wall in Yosemite National Park in a week, they did it again Wednesday, breaking a mark compared with track's four-minute mile.

 Alex Honnold and Tommy Caldwell scaled El Capitan's 3,000-foot (915-meter) sheer granite wall in 1 hour, 58 minutes and seven seconds, Honnold said.

 The blisteringly fast pace capped weeks of practice climbs up the so-called Nose route that runs up the middle of the massive monolith towering above Yosemite Valley.
-It also came just days after two speed climbers fell to their deaths on El Cap.
+It also came just days after two speed climbers fell to their deaths on the peak.

 Hans Florine, who has held the speed record for the climb on and off between 1990 and 2012 - the last time with Honnold - said the new mark is equivalent to the ongoing quest to break the two-hour marathon or Roger Bannister's 1954 achievement in the mile.